maddy9859/devlog/_posts/2013-07-03-Twitter-Plugin-For-Django-CMS.md

 > Embedded timelines are not subject to traditional Twitter API rate limits, and are designed to scale with your site as your traffic and audience grows.

 The plugin is also added in the Django CMS Official add-ons site.
-[Link Page](https://www.django-cms.org/en/add-ons/?page=3)
+Here is the [link](https://www.django-cms.org/en/add-ons/?page=3)